Anonymizing IP addresses

 - From the corp navigation bar, use the Sites menu to select a site.

 - From the Manage menu, select Site Settings.
-The Site Settings menu page appears.

 - Under IP Anonymization, select Enabled.
 A warning appears stating some functionality will not work with IP Anonymization enabled.

-- Click the I understand button.
+- Click I understand and then click Update.